IDCI-Consulting/MetastazBundle/README.md

     $YourClassObj->getMetastaz('ns', 'key');

-If the instance pool is enabled, you must call the persistMetastaz and flushMetastaz method in order to process write operations.
+If the instance pool is enabled, you must call the flushMetastaz method in order to process write operations.

-    $YourClassObj->persistMetastaz();
     $YourClassObj->flushMetastaz();

 Note: